lovetoys/Lovetoys-games/README.md

 # Lovetoys-games

-This is a small collection of games using lovetoys.
-They have been created on game jams or as a private hobby project.
+This is a compilation of games made using Lovetoys.
+If you made one yourself, please do open a pull request!

 ## Installation